ymzuiku/dart_serral/README.md

 # serral

-Dart tiny web framework, like Koa
+Dart tiny web framework, like KoaFast and productive web server framework provided by Dart, like Koa.
+Easy add middleware at before request and after request.
+Easy extend context Type and values.

 ## API